ps396996/Effective-JAVA-Summary/README.md

 **Local** class from the official docs: Use it if you need to create more than one instance of a class, access its constructor, or introduce a new, named type (because, for example, you need to invoke additional methods later).

 Anonymous class, from the official docs: Use it if you need to declare fields or additional methods.

+## 25: Limit source files to a single top-level class

+Even though it's possible to write multiple top level classes in a single file, don't !
+Doing so can result in multiple definition for a single class at compile time.

 # 5. GENERICS